EmmanuelM-A/ifogsim-wot-extension/src/com/extensions/simulation/technical-support.md

   - `createApplicationPhysicalTopology(virtualDevices)`: Constructs the application's physical topology base of two approaches depending on weather you use the thing quantities file or not.
     - Both approaches follow the structure CLOUD <----> EDGE NODES <----> VDs
-    - (1) Structure the topology with a cloud at level 1, the edge nodes defined in the thing quantities file at level 2 and finally the VDs at level 3 connected to their specific edge nodes.
+    - (1) Structures the topology with the cloud node at level 1, the edge nodes defined in the thing quantities file at level 2 and finally the VDs at level 3 connected to their specific edge nodes.
     - (2) Is the default topology, when no thing quantity file is present.
 It has a cloud node